Darun7/Flam_RnD_Assignment/README.md

-# **Flam_RnD_Assignment**
+# **RnD_Assignment**

-**Curve parameter estimation for FLAM** — estimating rotation (theta), exponential factor (M), and horizontal translation (X) for a parametric curve using Python.
+**Curve parameter estimation ** — estimating rotation (theta), exponential factor (M), and horizontal translation (X) for a parametric curve using Python.
 This README matches the exact steps and results in the provided Google Colab notebook `FLAM_Assignment.ipynb`.
 Decimal values are shown up to 4 digits.

 ---